 Regular exercise and avoiding sitting for long periods can also help prevent hemorrhoids.
 The most effective way to avoid constipation is to go to the bathroom when you first feel the urge.
-Delaying a bowel movement allows the bowel to reabsorb water from the stool; this makes stool harder.
+Delaying a bowel movement allows the bowel to reabsorb water from the stool; this makes the stool harder.

-Conclusion on treatment for hemorrhoids.
+Conclusion on treatment for hemorrhoids